neon-bindings/rfcs/text/0000-thread-safe-handles.md

 A call to `napi_release_threadsafe_function` with `napi_tsfn_abort` immediately decrements the threadcount to zero and begins the process of destroying the threadsafe function.
 Future calls may cause a use after free.

 However, it is unlikely that `napi_tsfn_abort` would of use in Neon.
-Since `EventQueue` cannot be cloned, the thread count will never be higher than `1`.
+Since `Channel` cannot be cloned, the thread count will never be higher than `1`.

 #### Future Expansion